samdeman22/Orbis/README.md

 The main usage of the IPOP class is in helper methods for converting BufferedImages into integer arrays and fast circle drawing methods (using the midpoint circle drawing algorithm).
 The actual method I use to find the coordinates of a circle are in imageProcessors.HoughCircle.java (HoughCircle.process).
 I have a pseudo-exlplaination of the hough transformation algorithm I employ in my physics project, which you can view here if you wish https://drive.google.com/drive/u/0/folders/0B4fdeYEXNt5vfmNQYVhUdXFJVW12QmxtMHhyU2ZSdk5hNzZILWRBcmRtUXgzRGxtakpidEE?ltmpl=drive
-(I warn you, it is way too long).
-It also shows graphs of the results obtained, which are interesting modulated functions that resemble _simple harmonic motion_.
+The project report also shows graphs of the results obtained, which seem to resemble modulated linear sine waves.

 In order to read frames from a video, I use FFMPEG's framegrabber, included in OpenCV, which was an extremely hair-pulling process; but worked in the end.